 Easter celebrates our resurrected life in Jesus, but can we understand resurrection if we don't journey to Golgotha and the grave?
 Make a commitment to draw nearer to God each day during Holy Week.
-The Rev. Canon Dr. James Walters, the Director of the Faith Centre of the London School of Economics preaches in a series called, "Praying the Passion."

 Monday in Holy Week

 Eucharist at 12:10 and 5:30 p.m.
 Mary, sister of Lazarus, offered Jesus the best that she had.
 Whether costly perfume or our commitment to be present at church this week, offer yourself on Monday in Holy Week.

 Blessing of Chrism Service at 12:10 p.m.
 Bishop Paula Clark invites clergy and lay people of the Diocese of Chicago to a half-day retreat preparing for Maundy Thursday, Good Friday, and Easter.